pingcap/docs/tikv-configuration-file.md

 ### `optimize-filters-for-memory` <span class="version-mark">New in v7.1.0</span>

-+ Option to generate Bloom/Ribbon filters that minimize memory internal fragmentation.
++ Determines whether to generate Bloom/Ribbon filters that minimize memory internal fragmentation.
-+ Only effective for `format-version` >= 5.
++ Note that this is only effective when [`format-version`](#format-version-new-in-v630) >= 5.
 + Default value: `false`

 ### `whole-key-filtering`